Amazon S3 Integration

 • CREATE_S3_DATASOURCE Immuta permission to register S3 prefixes

-• The AWS account credentials or optional AWS IAM role you provide Immuta when configuring the integration must
+• The AWS account credentials or optional AWS IAM role you provide Immuta to configure the integration must

 • have the permissions to perform the following actions to create locations and issue grants: